niklas1117/niklas1117/README.md

 Hi!
 Im Niklas, a quantitative research analyst that is interested in systematic trading and investing.

--systematic equities
+systematic equities \n
--factor investing
+factor investing \n
--quandamental